KucaKun/opengl-learning/README.md

 TODO:
+ - set data for all objects in one call
  - global buffer registration to be aware of all buffers and their sizes
  - handle removing stuff from master buffer
  - make pixel color one byte per channel